Festivals in Venezuela

 Venezuelafestival

-Venezuela, a country rich in cultural diversity and history, celebrates a myriad of festivals and holidays that reflect its unique blend of indigenous, African, and Spanish influences.
+Festivals in Venezuela, a country rich in cultural diversity and history, celebrates a myriad of festivals and holidays that reflect its unique blend of indigenous, African, and Spanish influences.
 These celebrations showcase the vibrant traditions, religious practices, and social customs that have shaped the nation over the centuries.
 In this exploration, we will delve into some of the most relevant festivals and holidays in Venezuela, examining their historical origins, cultural significance, and the ways in which they contribute to the nation’s cultural mosaic.

 1. Carnaval – February/March